 We also passed S.157, which would legalize hemp production in the State of Vermont.
 Our committee felt very strongly that potential hemp growers should register with the Agency of Agriculture, Food, and Markets (AAFM) so that farmers would be notified of potential risks before growing and so the location of plots of hemp would be known.
 If Governor Peter Shumlin signs the bill, and we hope that he will, the cultivation of hemp will still be illegal in the eyes of the federal Drug Enforcement Agency.
 Farmers should be aware that they could potentially lose their federal loans, programs, and insurance, and could forfeit their land if they were convicted of growing hemp, though this has not occurred in other states where farmers are cultivating hemp.
-It should be noted that the United States is the only developed nation that prohibits the growing of hemp.

 An agreement was reached with the Senate regarding the Patient Choice and Control at the End of Life bill, also known as Death with Dignity.
 It lays out a clear process with strict conditions that allows a patient to apply for a prescription for medication that will end their life.
 The patient must be given six months or less to live by at least two doctors, be deemed "capable," and make three separate requests - two orally and one in writing.
 The agreement with the Senate requires a "sunset" of some of the requirements after three years.
 This caused concern on the parts of some, but it gives us a chance to assess the process and make changes if we feel they are necessary.